 All of our ground floor rooms are accessible with wide doors and ramps where required.
 All steps have edging highlighted.

 An assessment of the moving and handling needs of students with special needs will be carried out before the student starts at the school.
 Where necessary, advice and guidance will be obtained from parents, the Health Authority and Health and Safety Advisors.
 A student mobility risk assessment will be undertaken and the moving and handling plans will be recorded in the student’s care plan.

-The Learning Support Department staff work closely with the other subject departments and those Senior Managers who have a role in designing and managing the curriculum in order that the students with SEN and disabilities have full entitlement/access to high quality education within a broad, balanced and relevant curriculum.
+The Learning Support Department staff work closely with the other subject departments and those Senior Managers who have a role in designing and managing the curriculum in order that the students with SEND have full entitlement/access to high quality education within a broad, balanced and relevant curriculum.